-The US Centers for Disease Control and Prevention and the US Preventive Services Task Force were the only organisations identified that have recommended birth cohort screening for adults born between 1945 and 1965, based on prevalence estimates for that population.
-(41, 43) Recommendations regarding birth cohort screening in the US are underpinned by the findings of a national seroprevalence study (42) which found that the anti-HCV prevalence in this birth cohort was 3.25%, five times higher than adults born outside these years.
-It was estimated that between 45% and 85% of HCV infections in the US were undiagnosed.
-As the 1945-1965 birth cohort is a recognised subpopulation in the US (known as the "baby boomers"), this familiarity was expected to facilitate adoption and implementation of the recommendation.
-(41) However, the policy response in the US has been limited with only three States (New York, Massachusetts, Connecticut) having introduced legislation that requires providers to offer HCV screening, and insufficient implementation of mechanism to monitor key metrics, such as coverage and uptake.
-(49, 67, 68)
+UK, Australia and Saudi Arabia).
+Of these, the US was the only country identified with guidelines that recommended screening by birth cohort.
+In 2012, both the US Centers for Disease Control and Prevention and the US Preventive Services Task Force first recommended birth cohort screening for adults born between 1945 and 1965, based on prevalence estimates for that population.^(41, 43) Recommendations regarding birth cohort screening in the US are underpinned by the findings of a national seroprevalence study which found that the anti-HCV prevalence in this birth cohort was 3.25%, five times higher than adults born outside these years.(42) It was estimated that between 45% and 85% of HCV infections in the US were undiagnosed.
+As the 1945-1965 birth cohort is a recognised subpopulation in the US (known as the "baby boomers"), this familiarity was expected to facilitate adoption and implementation of the recommendation.(41) However, the policy response in the US has been limited with only three States (New York, Massachusetts, Connecticut) having introduced legislation that requires providers to offer HCV screening, and insufficient implementation of mechanism to monitor key metrics, such as coverage and uptake.(49, 67, 68)

 Other countries (Canada, Australia and Belgium) have considered birth cohort testing, but at the time of writing, no country has introduced a similar recommendation.
 Following the recommendation from the US Centers for Disease Control and Prevention, the Canadian Liver Foundation(69) issued a position statement advocating for birth-cohort testing of adults born between 1945 and 1975 in addition to risk-based screening approaches.
-The Public Health Agency of Canada(70) subsequently updated their recommendations on HCV screening by estimating the burden, prevalence and proportion of undiagnosed cases of HCV infection in Canada,(71, 72) and by estimating the cost-effectiveness of screening.(73) The Public Health Agency of Canada recommended a risk-based HCV screening due to the uncertainty surrounding epidemiological estimates of HCV infection, and the benefits and harms of screening.
+The Public Health Agency of Canada(70) subsequently updated their recommendations on HCV screening by estimating the burden, prevalence and proportion of undiagnosed cases of HCV infection in Canada,^(71, 72) and by estimating the cost-effectiveness of screening.(73) The Public Health Agency of Canada recommended a risk-based HCV screening due to the uncertainty surrounding epidemiological estimates of HCV infection, and the benefits and harms of screening.
 At a local level, the Northwest Territories in Canada recommend one-time HCV screening for those born between 1945 and 1975.
 This is the only territory with a recommendation for birth cohort testing.(49)

 A 2017 guideline on screening asymptomatic Canadian adults for HCV produced by the Canadian Task Force on Preventative Health Care(36) identified 11 other guidelines on testing and screening for HCV.
-While there was variation in the criteria for identifying those at elevated risk of HCV infection, all guidelines recommended some sort of risk-based approach to screening, ranging from routine testing of all those at high risk, to recommendations for screening in only some high-risk populations.(74) Following an extensive review of the evidence, the Canadian Task Force on Preventive Health Care recommended against screening for HCV in asymptomatic Canadian adults (including baby boomers) who are not otherwise at increased risk of HCV infection.(74) However, the Canadian Task Force stated that the recommendations may be reevaluated if factors influencing the current recommendation change.
+While there was variation in the criteria for identifying those at elevated risk of HCV infection, all guidelines recommended some sort of risk-based approach to screening, ranging from routine testing of all those at high risk, to recommendations for screening in only some high-risk populations.(74) Following an extensive review of the evidence, the Canadian Task Force on Preventive Health Care recommended against screening for HCV in asymptomatic Canadian adults (including baby boomers) who are not otherwise at increased risk of HCV infection.(74)

+However, the Canadian Task Force stated that the recommendations may be reevaluated if factors influencing the current recommendation change.
 Key reasons that the Canadian Task Force on Preventive Health Care(74) recommended against the screening asymptomatic adults not at an elevated risk of HCV infection included the: